Christy Mathewson 5k race starting line.

 Your Community Partner

-Since Keystone College was founded in 1868, our graduates have become leaders in the fields of business, science, education, government, and numerous other careers and professions.
-While we are immensely proud our students and alumni, we are equally as proud of the positive social and economic impact Keystone continues to have throughout Northeastern Pennsylvania, including our immediate Factoryville/La Plume community.
+Since Keystone College was founded in 1868, our graduates have become leaders in the fields of business, science, education, government, and numerous other careers and professions within the community.
+While we are immensely proud our students and alumni, we are equally as proud to be your community partner.
+Keystone continues to be a positive social and economic impact throughout Northeastern Pennsylvania, including our immediate Factoryville/La Plume community.

 Keystone College students gather outside Sabistan Hall.